jacksonllee/pylangacq/docs/quickstart.rst

 The result is the MLU in morphemes for each of Eve's CHAT files in order.
-As this is a list of floats, they can be readily piped into other packages for making plots, for example:
+As this is a list of floats, they can be readily piped into code for making plots, for example:

 .. code-block:: python